-As of August 31, 2020 and 2019, investments held at cost included real estate totaling \$19.4 million.
-Investments held at cost also included property co-ownerships, mortgages, and other investments totaling \$6.2 million and \$7.1 million as of August 31, 2020 and 2019, respectively.
+As of August 31, 2021 and 2020, investments held at cost included real estate totaling \$19.4 million.
+Investments held at cost also included property co-ownerships, mortgages, and other investments totaling \$3.6 million and \$6.2 million as of August 31, 2021 and 2020, respectively.

 The next table presents funding obligations and redemption terms of investments by asset class.
 The University is required under certain partnership agreements to advance additional funding up to specified levels over a period of several years.
 These uncalled commitments have fixed expiration dates and other termination clauses.
-At August 31, 2020, the University was committed to making future capital contributions in the amount of \$2 billion, primarily in the next five years, as detailed in the table.
+At August 31, 2021, the University was committed to making future capital contributions of \$2.1 billion, primarily in the next five years, as detailed in the table.
 Certain agreements also contain notice periods, lock-ups, and gates that limit the University's ability to initiate redemptions.